Skillbill/vuelace-3/README.md

 ### Using npm

+Vuelace-3 is available at [npm](https://www.npmjs.com/package/@skillbill/vuelace-3).
 To install the library inside your project run:

 ```sh
 npm i @skillbill/vuelace-3